 What to do when an airline, ferry, travel agent/operator goes bust?
-Well, that can very much depend on the type of holiday you booked, how you booked it, and what redress options you have.
+That can very much depend on the type of holiday you booked, how you booked it, and what redress options you have.
 In all situations, it’s important for consumers to act quickly in order to protect themselves.

 Normally, under Regulation (EC) 261/2004, when a flight is cancelled, the airline should offer rerouting or refund, however, this is not possible when the airline ceases operations.
 If you have been affected then there are a number of actions you can take depending on the nature of the cancellation, which includes these scenarios.

-- If you are already abroad, advice given by the Commission for Aviation Regulation (CAR) in situations like this has been to self-repatriate by booking directly with other airlines.
+- If you are already abroad, contact the Irish Aviation Authority (IAA) to inquire of ways to self-repatriate by booking directly with other airlines.
 Other airlines may offer flights at ‘special rescue fares’ and so it is worth checking if this option is available.
-For example, when Wow Air collapsed, Aer Lingus issued a statement offering such fares subject to availability.

 - Getting your money back – if you bought your flight directly from the airline and you used a credit/debit card to pay for it, then you should contact your bank or credit card provider immediately to request chargeback.

-- Contact your travel insurance provider (if you’ve followed the advice above that is ⬆️) as soon as you can to see how to pursue a claim.
+- Contact your travel insurance provider as soon as you can to see how to pursue a claim.

-- Under EU package travel legislation consumers can contact the travel agent or tour operator directly to arrange for an alternative flight out to be able to continue their holiday, or, if already abroad, arrange an alternative flight home.
-This should be done as soon as possible.
+- Under EU package travel legislation consumers can contact the travel agent or tour operator directly to arrange for an alternative flight to be able to continue their holiday.
+If already abroad, the tour operator will arrange an alternative flight home.

 When a ferry company stops sailing

-- Some ferry companies also offer package holidays and, in such cases, you may be able to seek assistence (including repatriation) and make a claim through the relevant bonding scheme.
+Some ferry companies also offer package holidays and, in such cases, you may be able to seek assistance (including repatriation) and make a claim through the relevant bonding scheme.

-When consumers book a package holiday (a traditional package or a customised/DIY package consisting of at least two travel elements) with a travel organiser they have certain protections under EU package travel legislation if something goes wrong.
-However, if the travel organiser has gone out of the business then the consumer can’t rely on that trader to assist.
-This is when bodies such as the Commission for Aviation Regulation (CAR) step in.
+When consumers book a package holiday with a travel organiser they have certain protections under EU package travel legislation if something goes wrong.
+However, if the travel organiser has gone out of business then the consumer can’t rely on that trader to assist.
+This is when bodies such as the Irish Aviation Authority (IAA) step in.

-In Ireland, all travel organisers selling travel packages orginating in Ireland to destinations overseas are required to be licensed and bonded with the CAR, unless the travel organiser is established in another EU Member State and has provided to CAR evidence of having sufficient insolvency protection in that country.
+In Ireland, all travel organisers selling travel packages originating in Ireland to destinations overseas are required to be licensed and bonded with the IAA, unless the travel organiser is established in another EU Member State and has provided to IAA evidence of having sufficient insolvency protection in that country.
 The aim of this is to provide consumer protection for refund and, if necessary, repatriation.

-- There is often a time limit to submit a claim.
-For example, claims through CAR must be submitted using the relevant form 60 days of the date from which the travel organiser failed or was unable to meet their contractual obligations to the customer.
+There is often a time limit to submit a claim.
+For example, claims through IAA must be submitted using the relevant form 60 days from the date from which the travel organiser failed or was unable to meet their contractual obligations to the customer.

 If you can’t rely on the above protection, then the other course of action available would be to seek refunds through your travel insurance provider or chargeback.